Korean Wedding Traditions

 - Grooms actively participate beyond showing up

-- Couples keep separate surnames (30% and growing)
+- Couples keep separate surnames (a growing trend)

 - Household duties negotiated pre-marriage